Fulvestrant (Generic Name)

-- Ask your doctor or nurse about medicine that is available to help prevent or lessen nausea, vomiting, diarrhea, back pain, or headache.
+- Ask your doctor or nurse about medicine that is available to help stop or lessen nausea, throwing up, loose bowel movements, back pain, or headache.

-If you are to receive fulvestrant by IM injection at home, you will receive guidelines for storing and injecting the drug.
-Store the syringes of fulvestrant in the refrigerator — never freeze them.
+If you are to get fulvestrant by IM shot at home, you will get directions for storing and injecting the drug.
+Store the syringes in the refrigerator — never freeze them.

 Food and drug interactions

-There are no known interactions of this drug with food.
-This drug may interact with other medicine.
-Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs, and others) that you are currently taking.
-The safety and effectiveness of dietary supplements and alternative diets are often unknown.
-Using these might unexpectedly affect your cancer or interfere with your treatment.
-Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor’s advice.
+There are no known interactions of fulvestrant with food.
+This drug may interact with other medicines.
+Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
+The safety and use of dietary supplements and alternative diets are often not known.
+Using these might affect your cancer or interfere with your treatment.
+Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.